eaudeweb/naaya/eggs/Naaya/docs/sphinx/usage/admin.rst

 Administration sections
 --------------------------

-The administration area is split into different sections each used to perform a set of similar tasks.
+The administration area is split into different sections, each used to perform a set of similar tasks.

 -------------------